diboy2/Front-end-Developer-Interview-Questions/questions/javascript-questions.md

   * What is the difference between call stack and task queue?
 * Explain the differences on the usage of `foo` between `function foo() {}` and `var foo = function() {}`
 * What are the differences between variables created using `let`, `var` or `const`?
+  - let - declares a variable where you can change the value
+  - const - declares a variable where you can't change the value
+  - var - declares a variable
 * What are the differences between ES6 class and ES5 function constructors?
 * Can you offer a use case for the new arrow `=>` function syntax?
 How does this new syntax differ from other functions?
 * What advantage is there for using the arrow syntax for a method in a constructor?